Azure/arc_jumpstart_drops/script_automation/azure_linux_vm_test/_index.md

 ## Test Azure Arc-enabled servers on a Linux Azure VM

 The following Jumpstart Drop will guide you on how to project an existing Linux Azure VM as an Azure Arc-enabled server in an automated fashion using a Bash script.
-Onboarding an Azure VM as an Azure Arc-enabled server is not supported and this automation is intended for demo and testing purposes only.
+Note that onboarding an Azure VM as an Azure Arc-enabled server isn't supported and this automation is intended for demo and testing purposes only.

-> **Note:** It is not expected for an Azure VM to be projected as an Azure Arc-enabled server.
+> **Note:** It's not expected for an Azure VM to be projected as an Azure Arc-enabled server.
 The Jumpstart Drop  is unsupported and should ONLY be used for demo and testing purposes.

 > **Note:** This Jumpstart Drop provides the script to onboard an existing Azure VM, if you don't have an existing virtual machine, review the Jumpstart Scenario [Deploy a Linux Azure Virtual Machine and connect it to Azure Arc using an ARM Template](https://azurearcjumpstart.com/azure_arc_jumpstart/azure_arc_servers/azure/azure_arm_template_linux) that will create it for you.